deathgamer29016/OutlawOS/CONTRIBUTING.md

 - contributors participate because they want to help the project

 If the project ever generates funding in the future, compensation models may be discussed.

+## Code Standards

+- Code should be readable and documented
+- Security-sensitive code must be reviewed
+- Avoid unnecessary dependencies